GlobalSign Blog

 What are Configuration Mistakes?

 Poorly configured applications and servers can lead to massive data breaches if left unaddressed.
 These misconfigurations are any glitches that can lead to the exposure of records unprotected by access credentials.
-Such can happen when an organization updates its technology, modifying a network, or migrating to the cloud.
+Such can happen when an organization updates its technology, modifies a network, or migrates to the cloud.
+This is exactly why here at GlobalSign, our tech support team is ever reliable and fastidious when it comes to troubleshooting our customers’ configuration errors.

 Executives must invest in cloud security heavily because cloud storage providers can have significant, exploitable vulnerabilities.
 It must be ensured that servers are correctly configured; be prepared to react if a misconfiguration occurs as part of the configuration management processes.

-Poor cyber hygiene includes a variety of risky practices, such as the use of easy passwords, negligence in installing security patches, clicking on suspicious email links, and the lack of proper security solutions.
-A recent study showed that a significant proportion of security breaches were due to deficient cyber hygiene practices.
+Poor cyberhygiene includes a variety of risky practices, such as the use of easy passwords, negligence in installing security patches, clicking on suspicious email links, and the lack of proper security solutions.
+A recent study showed that a significant proportion of security breaches were due to deficient cyberhygiene practices.
+Here at GlobalSign, we advise towards going all out on secure password creation and account variation, and overall cybersecurity housekeeping on a regular, frequent basis.

 What is Poor Data Management?